This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Breastfeeding helps your child suck better because your breast fills the cleft.
-Breastfeeding also decreases your child's risk of ear infections and helps strengthen the muscles he uses to eat.
+Breastfeeding also decreases your child's risk of ear infections and helps strengthen the muscles he or she uses to eat.

 - Healthcare providers will work with you to find the best bottles, nipples, and other supplies to feed your child.
+Ask providers about bottles and nipples made for children who have a cleft.
+If you cannot find these supplies, look for nipples with wide openings or a cross cut into the nipple.
+These nipples will help your child get more milk with each suck.
+You can also use squeeze bottles to help get the milk into your child's mouth.
 These supplies may help decrease your child's risk of choking.

 - Feed your child in an upright position.
-His head should be higher than his stomach.
+His or her head should be higher than the stomach.
 This will help prevent choking.
-It will also help keep liquids from coming out of his nose or going into his ears.
+It will also help keep liquids from coming out of your child's nose or going into his or her ears.

 - Feed your child slowly over 18 to 30 minutes.
-Burp him after every 1 to 2 ounces of liquid he drinks to decrease the amount of air he swallows.
+Burp him or her after every 1 to 2 ounces of liquid to decrease the amount of air swallowed.

 - Do not lay your child down with a bottle.
-This may increase his risk of choking, ear infections, and cavities.
+This may increase the risk of choking, ear infections, and cavities.

-How can I manage my child's cleft lip and cleft palate?
+How can I manage my child's cleft lip or cleft palate?